 With your list of negative keywords compiled, you need to create a new negative keyword list in your Google Ads account and copy and paste all of these keywords over.

-I typically give the list a name like “N-gram Analysis Negatives” or something like that.
+I give the list a name like “N-gram Analysis Negatives” or something like that.
 If you already have negative keyword lists and would rather sort these terms into separate lists, that is also a good strategy.

 Add your negative keyword list to the campaigns you want to improve, and you’re done!